drangara/MFIX-Exa/docs/source_docs/eb/EBWalls.rst

    way the level-set always has the appropriate resolution to resolve structures in the EB, even if the fluid is defined on a fairly coarse grid.

-2. MFiX-Exa is running in multi-level mode (:cpp:`nlev > 1`).
+2. MFIX-Exa is running in multi-level mode (:cpp:`nlev > 1`).
 The the parameter
    :cpp:`mfix::levelset__refinement` is ignored. :cpp:`mfix::level_sets` then
-   follows the rest of MFiX, i.e. it is defined on the particle grids on all levels.
+   follows the rest of MFIX-Exa, i.e. it is defined on the particle grids on all levels.

 The level-set is used in two places: